1RandomDev/switchbot-bridge/README.md

 - `mqtt`: MQTT broker which HA is connected to
     - ...
 - `updateInterval`: The update interval for the device info (in hours)
+- `optimisticMode`: Weather the switch entities in HomeAssistant should be in optimistic mode.
+(There is no feedback from the SwitchBot, in normal mode the last known state will be used.)
 - `logLevel`: Application log level (available [log levels](https://github.com/winstonjs/winston#logging-levels))